ontargetcomputing/nis-aws-terraform/CONTRIBUTING.md

 ### 3️⃣ **Make Your Changes**

+  * If you are creating a new Terraform workspace, first follow the directions in [.terraform/README.md](.terraform/README.md).

   * Modify Terraform files.
   * Ensure changes do not break existing functionality.
   * Run terraform fmt to format the code.

 ### 4️⃣ **Commit Your Changes**
 ```sh